 And don’t get me started on the food.
 You can have all of your peppermint and eggnog for the holidays.
-I’ll keep my butternut squash soup on a relaxing evening, World’s Best Chili while watching football, or a crustless pumpkin pie pretty much anytime.
+I’ll keep my butternut squash soup on a relaxing evening, Best chili ever while watching football, or a crustless pumpkin pie pretty much anytime.

 What is a Moscow Mule cocktail?

 A Moscow Mule is traditionally the combination of ginger beer, vodka, and lime juice mixed together over ice cubes.
-Y0u typically serve this drink in a copper mug.
 Or swap out the vodka for Dark Rum to make a Dark and Stormy.
 The popularity of Moscow Mule cocktail in recent years have given rise to new variations on the classic, such as Jalapeno Moscow Mules or a Pina Colada Mule.
-Check out how to make that one…

 How do you make a Spiced Apple Cider Moscow Mule cocktail?